CraftsmenLtd/BloodConnect/docs/devops/LambdaOpenapiIntegration.rst

 =================================================================================
-Creating a Module for Multiple Lambda Functions and Integrating them with OpenAPI
+Module With Multiple Lambda Functions and Integrating With OpenAPI
 =================================================================================
 This guide combines two processes: creating a Terraform module that defines and deploys multiple AWS Lambda functions with their associated IAM policies, and integrating those Lambda functions into an OpenAPI specification.
 We'll use **test** as a sample module for defining Lambda functions, and demonstrate how to add a new ``test-api`` Lambda function to the OpenAPI specification using API Gateway for integration.